The Nikon z7 (oddly named the Nikon Z 7 by Nikon) isn’t a completely awful camera despite what online reviews have said.

-- I genuinely appreciate the top LCD screen
+- We genuinely appreciate the top LCD screen

 - Outstanding battery life

-- Little things annoy me, like not being able to push the joystick in to bring the focusing point back to the center
+- Little things annoy us, like not being able to push the joystick in to bring the focusing point back to the center

 - Why the hell is there an XQD card slot?

-- Changing the white balance I feel is the slowest thing
+- Changing the white balance is very slow

-- While I understand Nikon’s philosophy in putting a dedicated ISO button, I’d have preferred a dial of some sort
+- While we understand Nikon’s philosophy in putting a dedicated ISO button, we’d have preferred a dial of some sort

 - Did we mention the autofocus isn’t up to par?